Bahar-BM/dense_3D_inputs/README.md

-# Test with the 3D inputs to the Dense layers
+# openCL crash in models converted by the newer versions of TF (e.g. TF 2.9)

 This repo contains scripts and a tool to reproduce the openCL delegate issue with `Dense` layers when they are fed by 3D inputs.